succinctlabs/sp1/book/generating-proofs/recommended-workflow.md

 ## Step 2: Generate proofs

-After you have iterated on your program and finalized that it works correctly, you can generate proofs for your program for final end to end testing or production use.
+After you have iterated on your program and finalized that it works correctly, you can generate proofs for your program for final end-to-end testing or production use.

 ### Generating proofs on the prover network (recommended)